bisteinoff/db-robotstxt/readme.txt

 Out of the box, no. Because WordPress is in a sub-folder, it won't "know" when someone is requesting the robots.txt file which must be at the root of the site.

 == Changelog ==

+= 3.3 =
+* New options to rename or delete the existing robots.txt file

 = 3.2 =
 * New option to disable the rules for Yandex